SKA-ScienceDataProcessor/delivery-prototypes/README.md

   but additional information about tasks is not currently made available there.
-It seems that queuing order can be modified on rabbitmq to enforce some criteria of fairness - see e.g., http://nithril.github.io/amqp/2015/07/05/fair-consuming-with-rabbitmq/ - but if this were implemented in this prototype then more information than just the job_id would likely need to be added to the queues.
+It seems that queuing order can be modified on rabbitmq to enforce some criteria of fairness - see e.g., http://nithril.github.io/amqp/2015/07/05/fair-consuming-with-rabbitmq/ - but if this were implemented in this prototype then more information than just the transfer_id would likely need to be added to the queues.

 * It seems annoying cumbersome to work with multiple threads in twisted.  i.e. pretty much none of the packages used are threadsafe including twisted (which fairly